giriadini/devops-pipeline/README.md

   1. In jenkins, role based strategy can be integrated by creating users and roles with specific access.
   2. In Docker, follow versioning and tagging to avoid dangling images.
   3. Used volumes to write the maven repo details in the shell scripts.
+  4. Spring security can be used to provide secuirty for the application.

   Webhooks: